Simularia/medea/README.md

 Output meteorological file, specified in the toml configuration file with the key `windOutputFile`, will always be in the *csv* format and it will contain all input information and all the computed emission factor or emission values (according to the selected scheme), for all specified sources and species defined in the same configuration file.

+In the case of [scheme 1](#scheme-1---odour), the meteorological output file includes the hourly correction factors for each source.

 ## Test files